 - Can you think of a moment where you witnessed or had an experience with a stereotype?
-How did it make you feel? - What would you say if you heard someone say something broad and untrue about a person?
+How did it make you feel?
+What kind of impact did it have on you?
+How did it shape the way you saw yourself?
+How did it shape the way you saw others? - What would you say if you heard someone say something broad and untrue about a person?
 Practice what you could say to speak out against stereotypes and microaggressions. - Have you ever said something that was untrue or hurtful to another person?
 How did you fix the situation?
-What steps will you take next time? - Can you think about ways you can use micro-affirmations?
+What steps will you take next time?
+OR have you ever heard something that was untrue or hurtful to you?
+What do you wish that person would know about you? - Can you think about ways you can use micro-affirmations?
 What are two micro-affirmations you can start using today with your family and friends?